dustinpfister/blog_posts/_posts/threejs-examples-dae-tools.md

 ## 1 - The ColladaLoader.js file, the dae tools

 The source code that I am writing about in this post constitutes a javaScript module that I wrote that depends on threejs and one additional external file that can be found in the threejs github repository.
 This one additional file is a Collada, or dae file if you prefer, external asset loader.
 It also involves creating at least one dae file which is the default file format used when exporting something from blender.

+So then this is a more advanced post on the subject of threejs rather than any kind of getting started type post on threejs, or javaScript in general.
+There are also many additional little things that you would need to be aware of before reading this that I will not be getting into detail with here.
+However I always like to start off a post on threejs with this kind of section where I outline what those additional things are that you should know before hand.

 ## 1.1 - Version numbers matter